US election: Who could form Donald Trump's cabinet?

 Former New York mayor Rudy Giuliani is the leading candidate for the Attorney General position, according to Trump insiders.

-He came out in support of Trump, as well as defending Trump against allegations of racism and sexual assault.
+He came out in support of Trump and delivered a prime time speech at the Republican National Convention, as well as defending Trump against allegations of racism and sexual assault.

 Giuliani also served in the role during the Reagan administration between January 1981 and June 1983.

 Chris Christie, the New Jersey governor, could land a top role but his part in the Bridgegate scandal could scupper his chances.

 Similarly, Florida AG Pam Bondi has been mentioned but controversy over a Trump donation could undermine her nomination.

 Forrest Lucas, co-founder of Lucas Oil, is reportedly viewed as a leading contender for the post while venture capitalist Robert Grady - who served in George HW Bush’s administration - is also an option.

 Donald Trump Jr. is also keen on the role while John McCain’s running mate from 2008, Sarah Palin, has declared an interest with Trump believed to be keen on having the former governor of Alaska in his cabinet.